Skip to main content

 Create and use persistent volumes

-Create and use volumes with CSI by configuring specs you create for your storage class, PVC, and volumes.
+Create and use volumes by configuring specification you create for your storage class, PVC, and volumes.

-In this example, we are using the px-csi-db storage class out of the box.
-Please refer to CSI Enabled Storage Classes for a list of available CSI enabled storage classes offered by Portworx.
+In this example we are using the px-csi-db storage class out of the box.
+For a list of available storage classes offered by Portworx, see Portworx Storage Classes.

 1. Create a PersistentVolumeClaim based on the px-csi-db StorageClass: